GSE Instructor Handbook: Faculty Support Services

 Millar Library (PSU campus library)

-The reserve book room is located in Millar Library.
-There are also copy machines available there.
+Circulation, course reserves, and copy machines are located on the first floor.
 Faculty may place books, articles, manuals, or other material for their students on reserve by making arrangements at the reserve circulation desk.
 Materials placed on reserve may be checked out for two hours with a valid PSU identification card.
 Placement on “reserve” requires a one-week interval prior to student use of the materials.

 (Also see related education materials in the Metropolitan Instructional Support Laboratory, MISL.)